BD’s new regional headquarters features sufficient dramatic imagery to accompany the different experiential journeys.

 THE DRAMATIC IMAGERY WITH DIFFERENT EXPERIENCES

 DB&B’s design team aimed at creating impactful visual displays that fuel different experiences throughout the workspace.
 From the front of house, it is designed to emulate an Alfresco Café to create a more ambient and cosy environment with the aroma of freshly-brewed coffee lingering from the café located just behind the reception counter.
 One key design element, drawing instant attentions will be the suspended acoustic panels which emulates a dynamic flow or current.
 This dramatic effect was inspired by BD’s goal in advancing the world of health.
 The interplay of wood and greenery elements enforces biophilia inspirations.

 Adjacent to the main reception area is the ‘The Gallery’ where BD can showcase videos of their latest innovative product offerings on a large screen.

 Other themed areas such as ‘The Activity Centre’, ‘The Playground’, ‘The Garden’, ‘The Gazebo’, ‘The Terrace’ etc intersperse the workspace.
-The Playground, ‘The Garden’ and ‘The Gazebo’ are the themed main collaboration areas that create interest points within the office.
+The Playground, ‘The Garden’ and ‘The Gazebo’ are the themed main collaboration areas that create interest points within the workspaces.

 The big meeting rooms are built with double glazed operable wall in the front and solid operable wall with fabric panels in between rooms which allows the space to open up to a large townhall space.
-With technology, townhall meetings can be ‘live streamed’ to employees seated at both levels.
+With technology, townhall meetings can be ‘live stream’ to employees seated at both levels.